Androderm is indicated for replacement therapy in adult males for conditions associated with a deficiency or absence of endogenous testosterone.

 Androderm - Clinical Pharmacology

-Male hypogonadism has two main etiologies.
+Male hypogonadism, a clinical syndrome resulting from insufficient secretion of testosterone, has two main etiologies.
 Primary hypogonadism is caused by defects of the gonads, such as Klinefelter Syndrome or Leydig cell aplasia, whereas secondary hypogonadism is the failure of the hypothalamus (or pituitary) to produce sufficient gonadotropins (FSH, LH).

 Androderm delivers physiologic amounts of testosterone, producing circulating testosterone concentrations that approximate the normal concentration range (300 - 1030 ng/dL) seen in healthy men.
 Androderm provides a continuous daily dose of testosterone in a self-contained transdermal system.
 Following Androderm application, testosterone is continuously absorbed during the 24-hour dosing period with a median (range) Tmax of 8 (4-12) hours.